codingaddicted/magic-link-auth/README.md

-# WP Magic Link Auth
+# Magic Link Auth

 ## Description

-WP Magic Link Auth is a WordPress plugin that enables passwordless login via email with enhanced security.
+Magic Link Auth is a WordPress plugin that enables passwordless login via email with enhanced security.
 It uses session-based single-use tokens to prevent replay attacks and brute-force attempts.

 ## Features